SanojRellen/Ablage/README.md

-Dim cell As Range
+Dim modifiedValue As String

-' Loop through the range C20:H20
-For Each cell In templateWs.Range("C20:H20")
-    ' Remove the last 4 characters
+' Read the value from B31 and remove the last 7 characters modifiedValue = Left(templateWs.Range("B31").Value, Len(templateWs.Range("B31").Value) - 7)
-    cell.Value = Left(cell.Value, Len(cell.Value) - 4)

-    ' Reformat as number and divide by 100 cell.Value = CDbl(cell.Value) / 100
+' Copy the result to J20 and format as number templateWs.Range("J20").Value = CDbl(modifiedValue)
-Next cell
+templateWs.Range("J20").NumberFormat = "0.00" ' Optional: format as number with 2 decimal places